Welcome to K9LA’s Amateur Radio Propagation Web Site

-Now retired after 41 years of RF Design with Motorola and Raytheon (formerly Magnavox).
-Visit the new RF Power Amps link for topics related to RF power amplifiers.
+I retired in early October 2013 after 41 years as an RF Design Engineer with Motorola and Raytheon (formerly Magnavox).

-If you’d like for me to give a presentation on solar topics and/or propagation to your local club via Skype, just let me know (email@example.com).
+If you’d like me to give your local club a presentation via Skype on solar topics and/or propagation topics, please contact me at k9la at arrl.net.